May 27, 2020

 Right now, much of our everyday lives have been temporarily paused due to the global coronavirus pandemic.
-Schools are closed, weddings and birthday parties have been postponed, and many of us are making it a priority to stay home whenever possible.
+Schools are holding hybrid or virtual classes, celebrations and large gatherings have been postponed, and many of us are making it a priority to stay home whenever possible.

 However, there is one thing that shouldn’t wait – our health.
 While many aspects of our lives have hit the pause button, our health and well-being require the same amount of attention they always did.
 There are still people managing chronic conditions, still women having babies, and as life continues so does the need for health care.

 Best practices and careful considerations are being implemented at outpatient offices throughout the state.
 Here’s what you can expect at Hackensack Meridian Medical Group practices:

 - Pre-Screening of All Patients